Mukush019/Blinkit-Sales-Report/README.md

 ---

 ## Project Overview
 The goal of this report is to provide insights into the sales performance of Blinkit, an online grocery store based in India.
-By analyzing the sales data based on various dimensions, I seek to identify trends, make data driven recommendations, and gain a deeper understanding of the company's performance.
+By analyzing the sales data based on various dimensions, I seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ![Alt text](Dashboard.png)